pmean/build-website/text/99/all.md

 **More details**

-Let\'s conceptualize an experiment where we measure thyroid hormone in eight mice, four with the thyroid gland removed and four with a sham surgery. **We get measurable thyroid hormones in four sham surgery mice and nothing in the thyroidectomy mice**.
+Let's conceptualize an experiment where we measure thyroid hormone in eight mice, four with the thyroid gland removed and four with a sham surgery. **We get measurable thyroid hormones in four sham surgery mice and nothing in the thyroidectomy mice**.

-That\'s a pretty extreme result.
+That's a pretty extreme result.
 If the thyroid gland had nothing to do with thyroid hormones, then it would quite a rare event for the four zeros associated with the thyroidectomy.
-This is quite a relief, because we didn\'t want to have to rename the thyroid gland to the \"it doesn\'t produce thyroid hormone\" gland.
+This is quite a relief, because we didn't want to have to rename the thyroid gland to the "it doesn't produce thyroid hormone" gland.

 **There are seventy possible ways that we can associate four zero values among 8 mice, and only one other way leads to results as extreme as we